 The salsa should last up to a month in the fridge.
 If you notice and mould or any suspicious appearance or smell coming from the salsa or the labneh don’t risk it, just ditch it and start again.
 I have a 100% success rate from fermenting so far (which is thoroughly jinxed now) and I think if you take due care and attention you will to.

 Using the whey is a powerful tool in your fermentation toolbox, try and make some pickled cucumbers (gherkins) by salting some cucumbers and making a whey/water solution before jarring.
 You can have a go at kimchi (basically an Asian flavoured Sauerkraut) with or without adding the whey.
-Fermented food is a great addition to your pantry, it’s cheap and easy to make and I can’t wait to teach my little one how to make it – hopefully she’ll find it as amazing as I do!
+Fermented and living foods is a great addition to your pantry, it’s cheap and easy to make and I can’t wait to teach my little one how to make it – hopefully she’ll find it as amazing as I do!